Inflammatory Arthritis and Bone Health

 Low bone density in people with inflammatory arthritis is not surprising to Stanley Cohen, MD, a practicing rheumatologist and clinical associate professor in the department of internal medicine at Southwestern Medical School in Dallas.

 “Bone is a dynamic organ,” says Dr. Cohen.
 Healthy bone is constantly undergoing a process called remodeling.
-As cells called osteoclasts break down old bone, other cells called osteoblasts build new, strong bone.
+As bone cells called osteoclasts break down, other bone cells called osteoblasts build new, strong bone.
 Having an inflammatory disease can disrupt this balance in several ways.
-High inflammation, low levels of calcium and vitamin D, lack of physical activity, and decreasing muscle mass can all play roles in bone health.
+High inflammation, low levels of calcium and vitamin D, lack of physical activity, and decreasing muscle mass all can play roles in bone health.

-- High Inflammation.
-Cells involved in the inflammatory response make cytokines (proteins) including tumor necrosis factor (TNF) alpha, interleukin 1 and interleukin 6.
-These cytokines turn on the osteoclasts that break down bone.
-Stimulating the cells that break down bone results in a net loss of bone.
+• High Inflammation.
+Cells involved in the inflammatory response make pro-inflammatory cytokines (proteins), including tumor necrosis factor (TNF) alpha, interleukin 1 and interleukin 6.
+These cytokines turn on the osteoclasts that break down bone, resulting in a net loss of bone.

-- Low Calcium and Vitamin D. Corticosteroids are sometimes used to control inflammation.
-These drugs, which are similar to cortisol produced by our bodies, negatively affect the metabolism of calcium and vitamin D needed for strong bones.
+• Low Calcium and Vitamin D. Corticosteroids, drugs that are sometimes used to control inflammation, are similar to cortisol produced by our bodies, which negatively affect the metabolism of calcium and vitamin D needed for strong bones.
 The Seminars in Arthritis and Rheumatism review found that the ongoing use of corticosteroids was associated with lower bone density and the presence of erosions in some people with PsA.

-- Increasing age.
-Advanced age and being a woman (particularly postmenopausal) both affect bone loss in the general population.
+• Increasing age.
+Advanced age and being a woman (particularly postmenopausal) both affect bone loss and contribute to osteporosis in the general population.
 Those universal factors compound the disease-related ones leading to reduced bone density.

 Biologics May Preserve Bone Density